USA

 Students near Harlem, Venice, Midtown dive in Physics Concepts

-Shivani taught Hashim about 1 month ago
+Shivani taught Hashim 4 months ago

 Shivani tutored Zara on physics, covering rotational motion, moment of inertia, torque, and simple harmonic motion, as Zara prepared for her final exam.
 They worked through practice problems and reviewed relevant formulas.
 They scheduled another session for the next day to continue exam preparation, adjusting the time to accommodate Zara's schedule.